lirios/docs-hig/docs/environment.rst

 A distraction free, content focused desktop
 -------------------------------------------

-Hawaii was created around the core belief that the majority of people use computers to create and experience digital content that they care about and throughout their daily activities.
+Liri was created around the core belief that the majority of people use computers to create and experience digital content that they care about and throughout their daily activities.

-On a Hawaii device, the user is free to focus on their content and productivity because Hawaii performs many of the typical backend application management tasks that users are generally expected to handle.
+On a Liri device, the user is free to focus on their content and productivity because Liri performs many of the typical backend application management tasks that users are generally expected to handle.

 Avoiding manual configuration
 -----------------------------

-Hawaii is able to take much of the burden of adjusting and controlling the minor details of the system for the majority of users.
+Liri is able to take much of the burden of adjusting and controlling the minor details of the system for the majority of users.
 This is achieved by promoting minimal configuration throughout the system and applications.